mason1939/sqlzoo_solution/README.md

 order by mdate,gtime
 ```
 Now it's a table with complete scoring records ordered by time in each game.
-And (id,mdate,team1,team2,score_1,score_2,gtime) is considered as a candidate key.
+And (id,mdate,team1,team2,score_1,score_2,gtime) is considered as a super key.
 Since we want the final scores of each game, all we have to do is take (id,mdate,team1,team2) as a group to sum up score_1 and score_2.
 Have you noticed that? (id,mdate,team1,team2) is not a super key.
 That is, there is something you can sum up.
 Still don't get it?
 Try this.